Lake Mendota declared to be frozen over after storm system brings strong winds, bitter cold

 Clean Lakes Alliance Executive Director James Tye said when the Five Yahara lakes freeze over — which includes lakes Waubesa in McFarland and Kegonsa north of Stoughton — it’s the equivalent of adding a “playground” the size of 17,000 football fields.

-While you might need a boat or the ability to swim to use the lakes during the rest of the year, the frozen lakes require only the ability to walk to enjoy them, Tye said.
-The lakes provide a space to snowshoe, cross country ski and ice skate, and he's even seen people who will bike to work across Lake Mendota, Tye added.
+The lakes provide a space to snowshoe, cross-country ski and ice skate, and he’s even seen people who will bike to work across Lake Mendota, Tye said.

 “They are our community’s frozen assets,” he said.
 “It’s the biggest thing that makes Madison the most magical place to live.”